What is Social Work?

 Social Work is not only a major, but a way of life.
-Social Work is the professional activity of helping individuals, families, couples, groups, communities and/or organizations improve,strengthen, and enhance functioning; to empower people and the environments and systems with which they interact.
-Did you know that 85% of the psychotherapists in the United States are Clinical Social Workers?
-The Department of Veterans Affairs is the largest employer of social workers.
-V.A. employs 6,000 social workers to assist veterans and their families with counseling, substance abuse treatment, crisis intervention, and other services.
+The Social Work program at West Liberty is based on the concept of “Generalist Practice” of Social Work.
+Generalist Practice is the professional activity of helping individuals, families, couples, groups, communities and/or organizations improve,strengthen, and enhance functioning; to empower people and the environments and systems with which they interact.

 What Careers Exist in Social Work?

 Individuals who major in Social Work obtain employment in:

 • child welfare

 • mental health